Eric Carr: Tenure in Kiss

-Besides drumming, Carr also played guitar, bass guitar and piano and sang background vocals.
+Besides drumming, Carr also played guitar, bass guitar and piano, and also sang background vocals.
 Occasionally he sang lead vocals, such as on "Black Diamond" and "Young and Wasted" live with Kiss.
 His first lead vocal in the studio was a re-recording of "Beth" (a song originally sung by Peter Criss) for the 1988 compilation album Smashes, Thrashes & Hits.
 Carr recorded his version of the song in the same room in the Record Plant where the song was originally recorded, using the same backing track as Criss.

 In 1989, he recorded a demo with Kiss lead guitarist Bruce Kulick.
 Carr wrote the music, played bass and drums, while Kulick played guitar.
 As Carr was not a proficient lyricist, he presented the demo to Simmons with the words to Marvin Gaye's 1965 classic "Ain't That Peculiar".
 Simmons wrote new lyrics, which Carr recorded for the subsequent Hot in the Shade release.
 The song was released as "Little Caesar".
 He performed the song a few times, but it wasn't performed beyond the first month of the tour.
 Carr's last live performance with Kiss was November 9, 1990, in New York City, at Madison Square Garden.

-As a replacement member, Carr was merely a paid employee with no vote unlike the four founding members who shared profits and voting rights equally.
-Through Carr's years in Kiss, his lower rank was a source of significant pain for him.
+As a replacement member, Carr was a paid employee and did not have voting privileges, unlike the four founding members who shared profits and voting rights equally.
+Through Carr's years in Kiss, his rank as an employee was a source of significant discontent for him.
 He felt excluded and unfairly treated as a second-class Kiss citizen, for instance not being allowed to share Simmons' and Stanley's limousine, only getting minimal exposure in videos such as the Kiss eXposed VHS, or being partially cropped out of the Asylum album cover.
-Unlike fellow bandmember Bruce Kulick with the same status, Carr grew ever more frustrated and unhappy, culminating in his feeling ditched by Kiss during his 1991 hospitalization.
-In his autobiography Peter Criss listed Carr as one of the people that Simmons and Stanley "drove mad": Carr "was reduced to sitting in his hotel room naked with the blinds all drawn, drinking and refusing to come out."
+Unlike fellow bandmember Bruce Kulick with the same status, Carr grew ever more frustrated and unhappy, culminating in his feeling of being ditched by Kiss during his 1991 hospitalization.
+In his autobiography, Peter Criss listed Carr as one of the people that Simmons and Stanley "drove mad": Carr "was reduced to sitting in his hotel room naked with the blinds all drawn, drinking and refusing to come out.".
+However, this account is questionable as Carr and Criss only met a few times during the 11 years Carr was in KISS.
+The two drummers were on friendly terms but did not regularly contact each other and were not friends.

 Carr's last recording with Kiss was for the song "God Gave Rock 'N' Roll to You II", which featured him on backing vocals.
 The last time Carr worked with Kiss was in July 1991 when Kiss filmed the video for "God Gave Rock 'N Roll to You" with Carr playing drums.
 Carr's last public appearance with the band was at the MTV Video Music Awards in September 1991.